Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the input schema already documents all parameters well.
-The description only adds nuance about the 'user' parameter (username or numeric ID) but does not significantly enhance understanding beyond the schema.
-Baseline 3 is appropriate.
+Schema description coverage is 100%, so the schema already documents all parameters.
+The description mentions 'by username or numeric ID' which mirrors the schema's 'user' parameter description.
+No additional parameter meaning is added beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.